 The only possible solution I can think of is to start something new and write it completely into the dark – i.e. with no bloody clue where I’m headed.
 If I don’t know what the whole story looks like, I won’t be able to say the whole thing’s crap.
 Right?
 Of course, there’s a whole host of other problems that come from pantsing a novel, but at least I can identify them.
 I know what ‘I don’t know what comes next’ looks like.
 Also, with cycling as I go, I can correct a wrong turn quicker than if I write madly through the first draft.
 If I properly cyclepants a novel (yeah I’m owning that term) and I quit at the three week mark, I’ll know FOR SURE that the problem is with me, and not the idea.

 This is my new Method.
 But more on that in asec.
 First, I just finished reading this essay about ambition.
 I would recommend.

 I’ve been dancing with this method for a few years now, ever since I read Writing into the Dark by Dean Wesley Smith.
 I don’t agree with everything he says, but nevertheless the book struck a real chord with me.
 Ever since, I’ve suspected I’m a true pantser, even though I enjoy the process of outlining.
 (The problem comes when I try and translate that outline into a novel.)
-I pantsed the first 60 pages of Midnight Shrine, then got completely stuck.
+I pantsed the first 60 pages of one WIP, then got completely stuck.
 I wonder if it was because I wrote it longhand, meaning I couldn’t cycle back and correct the path of the story whenever I felt myself veering off track.
 I think for cyclepants to work, I need to work on the computer.
 BUT, I’ll always have my notebook nearby so I can ask myself questions about the characters and what they’re feeling at the time.